joe7575/techage/manuals/manual_ta5_EN.md

 80 experience points are required to use the TA5 container.

-### TA5 Teleport Tubes
+### TA5 Teleport Block Items

-Teleport tubes allow items to be transported without tubes up to a distance of 200 blocks.
+Teleport blocks allow items to be transported without tubes up to a distance of 200 blocks.
 For pairing you first have to enter a name for the block on one side, then you can select this name for the other block and thus connect the two blocks.

-The teleport tubes each require 12 ku of electricity.
+Teleport blocks each require 12 ku of electricity.

-60 experience points are required to use the TA5 Teleport Tubes.
+60 experience points are required to use the Teleport blocks.

 [ta5_tele_tube|image]

-### TA5 Teleport Pipes
+### TA5 Teleport Block Liquids

-Teleport Pipes allow liquids to be transported without pipes up to a distance of 200 blocks.
+Teleport blocks allow liquids to be transported without pipes up to a distance of 200 blocks.
 For pairing you first have to enter a name for the block on one side, then you can select this name for the other block and thus connect the two blocks.

-The teleport pipes each require 12 ku of electricity.
+Teleport blocks each require 12 ku of electricity.

-60 experience points are required to use the TA5 Teleport Pipes.
+60 experience points are required to use the Teleport blocks.

 [ta5_tele_pipe|image]